albertowar/jit-vs-aotc/README.md

 make compile-cloop
 ITERATIONS=1 make run-cloop
 ```

+## To visualize the JIT in action
+1. Run script in debug mode: `ITERATIONS=1 make run-cloop-diag`.
+2. Open JIT watch.
+3. Configure JIT watch to use:
+    * The JDK and the root of the repository as **Source locations**.
+    * The root of the repository as **Class locations**.

+> Increase the number of iterations in order to force different tiers of compilation.

 ## Notes
 For the AOTC execution, it is required to run this in advance: